Principal Human Relations Analyst

-- Plan, organize, direct, review and supervise the work of a small administrative and office support staff.
+- Plan, organize, direct, review and supervise the work of self and others.

 - Delegate authority and responsibility effectively.

-- Perform professional, technical human resources management analysis including the preparation of complex analytical reports and documents.
+- Perform professional, technical human resources and payroll management analysis including the preparation of complex analytical reports and documents.

-- Interpret and apply human resources management laws, rules, regulations, policies and guidelines.
+- Interpret and apply pertinent complex laws, rules, regulations, policies and guidelines.

 - Establish and maintain cooperative working relationships with elected officials, administration, other employees, and the general public.

-- Present ideas effectively orally and in writing.
+- Prepare completed staff work and present ideas effectively orally and in writing.

 - Lead, supervise, evaluate and train personnel effectively and maintain discipline.